 Our Answer: You follow the presidential mandate given to the Secretary of Labor, the woman whose innovative programs and enduring friendship with Roosevelt changed American life forever:

-knowing that public opinion is frivolous, you and your colleagues must use every means to systematically define and explain your program – communicating wherever and whenever and however you can.
+knowing that public opinion is frivolous and often based on ignorance, you and your colleagues must use every means to systematically define and explain your program – communicating wherever and whenever and however you can.
 You do this because, like Perkins and Roosevelt, you know it is not enough to merely be right.